 Respect for the interdependent web of all existence of which we are a part.

 Ministry for Earth sought this system as part of the Green Sanctuary certification which was awarded in 2011.
 The system includes:

 1. Solar array with 380 panels, each producing 240 watts of power

 3. 38 covered parking spaces under the solar panels

 4. Gutters and cisterns to collect water coming off the panels for use in our garden, diverting some water from the storm sewer (paid for by a grant from the NEO Sewer District)

 This project, costing over $500,000 for the solar panels and installation, was developed in partnership with Solar Action, a Cleveland-based company whose objective is “to minimize the financial burden associated with the construction of large-scale solar installations by governments and non-profit institutions.”
 Solar Action made the upfront investment in the panels and installation, with UUCC and its predecessor congregation paying for it through the purchase of the electricity generated by the panels at a rate designed to produce savings over the purchase of all power from CEI.
-Recent discussions with Solar Action will result in UUCC owning the panels before the end of 2021.
-The panels have a useful life of 25-30 years.

 In the future we will continue to explore more ways that we as a congregation can reduce our carbon footprint.